satwikkansal/python_blockchain_app/report.md

 <center> <figure> <img src="asymptotes.jpg" width="500"/> <figcaption> Figure 9: throughput of the system with its asymptotes  </figcaption> </figure> </center>

+In [Fig. 9] is shown the throughput of the system (in blue) as the number of customers increases.
 As expected, with a number of customers greater than 2, the throughput grows slowly until it reaches the stable value near to 0.042, similar to the value of the asymptote given by the bottleneck law

 $$
 \rho_b = \frac{X_b}{\mu_b} = \frac{X_1 \bar{V}_b}{\mu_b} = X_1 \bar{D}_b < 1 \\